todbot/Blink1Control2/NOTES.md

 ### App capability changes / To-do's
-- TODO: Add "go back to last pattern" or "return to previous state" color pattern
+- TODO: Add "go back to last pattern" or "return to previous state" color pattern -- (maybe via a "pattern stack" and new patterns like "red always")
 - TODO: Support multiple blink(1)s (especially in upcoming IFTTT update)
 - DONE: Special patterns like '~off' and '~stop:patternname'
 - IFTTT rule_name can be matching rule or specific patternname or special patternname